-If you are suffering from an injury or illness that results in a loss of functional mobility, physical therapy can help you return to your daily activities.
-But before scheduling your physical therapy evaluation, it is important to speak with your potential clinic and therapist to make sure they are the right choice for you.
+If you are suffering from an injury or illness that results in a loss of functional mobility, physical and or occupational therapy can help you return to your daily activities.
+But before scheduling your therapy evaluation, it is important to speak with your potential clinic and therapist to make sure they are the right choice for you.
 Be sure to ask our 5 questions below to ensure you are receiving the best care possible!

 1. Which insurances do you accept?

-While this question may seem obvious to some, many patients attend physical therapy without even thinking about their insurance coverage.
-Before scheduling your appointment with a physical therapist, be sure to ask if his or her office accepts your insurance.
+While this question may seem obvious to some, many patients attend therapy without even thinking about their insurance coverage.
+Before scheduling your appointment with a therapist, be sure to ask if his or her office accepts your insurance.
 This will help save you from any headaches and a large out-of-pocket expense.
-You also can contact your insurance company to check your physical therapy benefits and for an approximation of how much your copay may be.
+You also can contact your insurance company to check your therapy benefits and for an approximation of how much your copay may be.

 2. Do you specialize in treating my condition?